mattpezzente/propview/README.md

 ## Images

+#### Landing page of the site that provides a randomized background image on every load.
+This page gives the search actions for the users to find property data for inputed addresses, or their current location.

 ![alt text](https://github.com/salogost/propview/blob/master/assets/action_1.png?raw=true "Landing page prompt, with search actions")

+#### Loading indiciator for when a search is in progress.

 ![alt text](https://github.com/salogost/propview/blob/master/assets/action_2.png?raw=true "Loading indicator for when search is in progress")

+#### Fully loaded page of property details.

 ![alt text](https://github.com/salogost/propview/blob/master/assets/action_3.png?raw=true "Full page detail of returned property data")